jimmyhuydev/notes/_posts/2026-05-30-Yay-on-arch.md

 # Arch installation

-Save time, you can use archinstall to run the installation
+Saving time, you can use archinstall to run the installation

 For gnome using, I need to run the following commands:
 ```